tylerharter/cs320/s20/p1/README.md

 https://www.unixtimestamp.com/) to replace the integer value above, and run the code again.
 Does it come out right?

-There are lots of useful methods for datetime object, like this one: https://docs.python.org/3/library/datetime.html#datetime.datetime.weekday
+There are lots of useful methods for datetime object so we encourage you to check them out, like this one: https://docs.python.org/3/library/datetime.html#datetime.datetime.weekday

 #### Q5 [TABLE]: how has the size of the wc.py code grown over time?